2019–20 Southeastern Conference men's basketball season

 The 2019–20 Southeastern Conference men's basketball season began with practices in October 2019, followed by the start of the 2019–20 NCAA Division I men's basketball season in November.
-Conference play started in early January 2020 and will end in March, after which 14 member teams were to participate in the 2020 SEC men's basketball tournament at Bridgestone Arena in Nashville, Tennessee.
-The tournament champion was to have been guaranteed a selection to the 2020 NCAA Division I men's basketball tournament.
+Conference play started in early January 2020 and was scheduled to end in March, after which 14 member teams were to participate in the 2020 SEC men's basketball tournament at Bridgestone Arena in Nashville, Tennessee.
+The tournament champion was to have been guaranteed a selection to the 2020 NCAA Division I men's basketball tournament, but the tournament was canceled due to the COVID-19 pandemic in the United States.

 Preseason

 Kentucky was predicted to win the 2020 SEC championship in voting by a select panel of both SEC and national media members.
 Florida's Kerry Blackshear was the choice of the media for SEC Men's Basketball Player of the Year.
 Blackshear, Edwards, Hagans, Tyree and Perry were each All-SEC First Team selections.